 At the completion of this unit students should be able to:

-Analyse the key principles of strategic marketing in contemporary business environment
+a.
+Analyse the key principles of strategic marketing in contemporary business environment.

-Devise a complete strategic marketing plan by applying key learning to a company’s strategic (marketing) efforts through detailed exploration
+e.
+Devise a complete strategic marketing plan by applying key learning to a company’s strategic (marketing) efforts through detailed exploration.

 Note: Students are required to purchase the prescribed text book and have it available each week in class.